espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Demonblood Frenzy.md

 * * *

 Just the taste of fiendish blood is enough to send blood rushing through your veins in a supernatural fury.
-You become [[Quickened]] until the end of your next turn and you can use the extra action to make a tusks Strike, Stride, or Step.
+You become [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Quickened]] until the end of your next turn and you can use the extra action to make a tusks Strike, Stride, or Step.